Canadian Visitor Visa

 When You Arrive in Canada:

-Border officer at Canadian port of entry makes final decision on entry and length of authorized stay.
-Even with valid visa, you can be refused entry if officer determines you don't meet requirements.
+A border officer at the Canadian port of entry makes the final decision on entry and the length of authorized stay.
+Even with a valid visa, you can be refused entry if an officer determines you don’t meet requirements.

 If Refused:

-You receive refusal letter explaining reasons.
-You may be able to reapply with stronger application addressing refusal reasons.
+You receive a refusal letter explaining the reasons.
+You may be able to reapply with a stronger application addressing refusal reasons.

 Total Timeline: Can range from 1 week (eTA) to 4+ months (visitor visa from certain countries).